-Whether your campaign is analog or digital, there are still ways to measure its success.
+Whether your campaign is analog or digital, there are ways to measure its success.

 Marketing campaigns can be the difference between breaking even and surpassing your sales goals.
 Whether you are creating your campaigns in-house or contracting an outside company, one of the most important things to know is how successful the campaign was.